sunpig/per-project-gems/README.md

 # ruby-baseline

-A baseline for projects using ruby gems, e.g. a jekyll site.
+Instructions for using Bundler to manage a ruby gem environment on a per-project basis, e.g. using jekyll to manage your blog.

+Key concepts:

-* Uses rvm to set the ruby environment
+* Use rvm to set the ruby environment
-* Uses Bundler for gems and gem dependencies (*not* rvm gemsets)
+* Use Bundler for gems and gem dependencies (*not* rvm gemsets)
-* Uses Bundler to install a local cache of gems and dependencies to minimize need for rubygems.org.
+* Use Bundler to install a local cache of gems and dependencies to minimize need for rubygems.org.

 See also: [http://ryan.mcgeary.org/2011/02/09/vendor-everything-still-applies/](http://ryan.mcgeary.org/2011/02/09/vendor-everything-still-applies/)